-2. The blood culture with the non-MBI organism is deemed secondary to an NHSN site-specific infection (see Example 2b).
+2. The blood culture with the non-MBI organism is deemed secondary to an NHSN sitespecific infection (see Example 2b).

 K. pneumoniae is identified in a blood culture during the SBAP of a SUTI with K. pneumoniae.
-The patient is also recovering from COLO surgery performed at your facility in the past week and now has:

-- Fever > 38.0° C,

-- Abdominal pain, and

-- CT showing abdominal abscess
+The patient also has documentation of fever (>38.0 C) and abdominal pain with an abdominal abscess seen on imaging.
 These three elements, when combined with a positive blood culture, meet IAB criterion 3b.
-If a facility includes both UTI and SSI (for COLO) in their monthly reporting plan, a UTI and SSI will be reported, both with a secondary BSI and with pathogen K. pneumoniae.
+An UTI and HAI-IAB are identified, both with a secondary BSI and K. pneumoniae as the pathogen.

-Note: As per the SSI protocol, the SSI-IAB does not have an Infection Window Period or RIT.
-The secondary BSI attribution period is 17 days in duration including the date of event, 3 days prior and 13 days after the date of event.

-Cont.
 Example 1

-Repeat Infection Timeframe (RIT) (date of event = day 1)
+Infection Window Period (first positive diagnostic test, 3 days before and 3 days after) Repeat Infection Timeframe (RIT) (date of event = day 1)